 - Wellington (just go there, eat and drink)

 - rent a car and explore the South Island

 Some good websites for deals are:

-Hope you have an awesome time :) almost 3 years ago
+Hope you have an awesome time :) over 3 years ago

 Stay home.
 Better for the planet.
-Become at your place the best place it can be. almost 3 years agoAnswered by Stephen Verchinski via WorldNomads.com
+Become at your place the best place it can be. over 3 years agoAnswered by Stephen Verchinski via WorldNomads.com

 Milford Sound on a rainy day and Kaikoura anytime.
-Though in reality you just can't go wrong with that country. almost 3 years agoAnswered by Ariel via WorldNomads.com
+Though in reality you just can't go wrong with that country. over 3 years agoAnswered by Ariel via WorldNomads.com